jiyuuchc/lacss/README.md

 #### For end user

- - [Trackmate-Lacss](https://github.com/jiyuuchc/TrackMate-Lacss) is the recommended GUI client.
-This is a `FIJI/ImageJ` plugin for interactive cell segmentation and cell tracking.
+ - [Trackmate-Lacss](https://github.com/jiyuuchc/TrackMate-Lacss) is the recommended GUI client for FIJI users.
+This plugin integrate with TrackMate for interactive cell segmentation and cell tracking.
+ - [napari-biopb](https://github.com/jiyuuchc/napari-biopb) is recommended for napari users.
  - For setting up your analysis pipeline programmatically, see this example [notebook](https://github.com/jiyuuchc/lacss/blob/main-jax/notebooks/grpc.ipynb).

 ## Why LACSS?